arnab132/Bellman-Ford-Algorithm-Python/README.md

 Algorithm:

-Following are the detailed steps for implementing the Bellman Ford Algorithm :
+Following are the detailed steps for implementing the Bellman Ford algorithm :

 Input: Graph and a Source vertex - src
 Output: Shortest distance to all vertices from src.
 If there is a Negative weight cycle, then shortest distances are not calculated, negative(-ve) weight cycle is reported.